jatinx/hip-on-nv/README.md

 # hip-on-nv - HIP on nv platforms

 Inludes inline and library mode.
+This is created to work with [PyHIP](https://github.com/jatinx/PyHIP) so that one python wrapper works seamlessly with both platforms.

+Make sure you use clang to build it.

+**Not ready for production.
+Still lot of work to be done, increase API coverage and complete error enums**.

 ## How to build